Gui1111RIbeiro/App_Receitas/README.md

 # Project Description

 This project was developed as part of my study on the flutter framework.
 I was curious how to develop a mobile app, so I started to study and develop many apps to improve.
-[Describe]
+In this project I made an app with recipes to make and follow the same by filters or just see your favorites.
+I learned a lot about navigating between screens and how to use a database along with the application

 # 📁 Access the Project